TheCompAce/Auto-GPT-Powershell/README.md

 ## Contribute 🤝

-We welcome contributions to the AutoGPT_PS project!
-There are many ways to get involved:
+If you would like to Contribute, and join the project, please see https://github.com/TheCompAce/Auto-GPT-Powershell/discussions/10

+If you want to Donate Money check out https://github.com/TheCompAce/Auto-GPT-Powershell/discussions/11

 ## Credits 🏆
 - "gpt4all-lora-quantized-win64.exe" is used from https://github.com/nomic-ai/gpt4all